 Owning jewellery or diamonds that emanate from an influential public figure will bring significant value.
 Nonetheless, here’s the important part, it’s an absolute must to have proof of previous ownership if you can own a piece that has significant history, or was owned by a celebrity or person of interest.
 You will see an increase in your item’s overall value, but it will also likely gain traction within a field of interest such as fans of that person.

 There’s a chance to proactively bring provenance to any unique diamonds, or jewellery that you own.
-For instance, I’d recommend loaning unusual, or bespoke pieces to film, theatre, or TV performances – then it can be advertised as worn by/in….
+For instance, loaning unusual or bespoke pieces to film, theatre, or TV performances – then it can be advertised as worn by/in….

 3: Find the source

 Identifying and evaluating the source of the diamond is one of the most important aspects of diamond investment.
 If you’re a beginner, try to buy diamonds that have NOT been owned by a range of people, as everyone in the chain will take a slice and their value will reflect multiple ownership.
-Alternatively, buying from recognised suppliers like ourselves or other vendors who buy directly from the people who have had them certified is always recommended.
+Alternatively, buying from recognised suppliers who buy directly from the people who have had them certified is always a good idea.

 Not only will this enable greater transparency, which is crucial when purchasing such a valuable item, but you should also witness a sudden increase in value in your diamonds, as establishing a source will enable traceability and consequently, market perspective.